plediii/route53-controller/README.md

 #### **HostedZone**

-The *HostedZone* is ID of a pre-existing route53 Hosted Zone.
+The *HostedZone* is the ID of a pre-existing route53 Hosted Zone.
 There may be only *HostedZone* one per *resource.json*.
 If multiple *HostedZone*s must be controlled, you will need to create additional *route53-controller* resource descriptions, and AWS Lambda functions.